jshiell/checkstyle-idea/README.md

 * CheckStyle errors and warnings from the inspection are both shown at a single level, as IDEA will only allow one warning level for an inspection.

-## Future

-The following are potential features which are likely to be investigated for future releases.

-* Scan selected files/folder in the project panel.
-* Better error feedback.

 ## Feedback

 Any comments or bug reports are most welcome - please visit